 Student portal is Massey's online learning hub where you can:

 Stream is Massey's online learning tool where you:

 The first week of classes is always the most hectic, especially the first day.
-Every course is different, and while all lectures are on during week one, tutorials and labs are not offered by courses until week two.
-There may be some exceptions, in which case, you would be notified.
+Every course is different, and while all lectures are on during week one, some courses do not offer tutorials and labs until week two.
+Log into your student homepage to view your timetable.

 Download the Massey Uni app to know where the important campus facilities are located.